 Substitutions and Additions

-How to Reheat and Store Grilled Chicken Salad Recipe
+How to Store Grilled Chicken Salad Recipe

 Best Way to Store Chipotle Grilled Chicken Salad.

 This salad should be stored in a covered container in the refrigerator.

 How Long Will the Grilled Chicken Salad Recipe Last in the Fridge?

 Covered, this salad will last for up to a week in the refrigerator.

 Can I Freeze and Thaw the Chipotle Chicken Salad